The Scottish Government

 Clear Strategic Vision and Measurable Outcomes:

-As Minister Tom Arthur emphasized, “when you have a strategy and you have a clear vision that provides certainty and it provides something to measure against.”
+As emphasised in government guidance, “when you have a strategy and you have a clear vision that provides certainty and it provides something to measure against.”
 Applications must demonstrate clear goals and how success will be measured.

 Evidence of Community Need:

-The government prioritizes projects addressing poverty and disadvantage “on their own terms,” meaning community-led solutions based on local understanding of needs.
+The government prioritises projects addressing poverty and disadvantage “on their own terms,” meaning community-led solutions based on local understanding of needs.
 Letters of support from community members and relevant bodies strengthen applications significantly.

 Read Criteria Carefully:

-As funding advisors emphasize, "organisations apply for funding, they are successful, but they've not properly read the criteria of the funding application."
+As funding advisors emphasise, "organisations apply for funding, they are successful, but they've not properly read the criteria of the funding application."
 Ensure complete alignment with stated priorities and all requirements met.

 Correct Documentation: